 In 2018, we received grants from the Hutt Mana Community Trust, the Tawa Community Board and the Wellington City Council Events Fund.

 We would like to sincerely thank the Wellington City Council for their ongoing support of our event.

 Spring into Tawa is organised and run by volunteers on behalf of the Tawa Residents’ Association.
 The Tawa Residents Association is a volunteer committee that is focused on connecting people in Tawa and strengthening the community.
 The Association runs events, supports community connections and works with key groups and organisations in the area on joint projects.

-The organising committee is led by Stacey Richardson and includes Miranda Denton-Smith, Damian Hewitt, Karen Taylor, Dawn Deavin and Peter Bowers.
+The organising committee is led by Stacey Richardson and includes Miranda Denton-Smith, Damian Hewitt, Karen Taylor, Dawn Deavin, Jan Baker and Peter Bowers.